bertdida/twitter-quote-scraper/README.md

 ### Saving to Google spreadsheet

-Before you run the command, you must set up your Google spreadsheet for the service account to programmatically insert and edit values.
+Before you run the command, you must set up a Google spreadsheet for the service account to programmatically insert and edit values.

-1. Log in to Google and create a Google spreadsheet.
+1. Log in to Google and create a spreadsheet.
 2. Share the spreadsheet with the `client_email` you'll find inside the Google service account's JSON file.

 ```shell